-Mandated Reporting: Oregon law requires all University employees with credible evidence that any form of prohibited discrimination by or against students, faculty, or staff is occurring have a duty to report that information to the Office of Affirmative Action & Equal Opportunity.
+Mandated Reporting: Oregon law states all University employees with credible evidence that any form of prohibited discrimination by or against students, faculty, or staff is occurring have a duty to report that information to the Office of Affirmative Action & Equal Opportunity.
 "Prohibited discrimination" includes discriminatory harassment, including sexual harassment and sexual assault.
-Oregon law also requires that all UO employees make a report to the Oregon Department of Human Services or a law enforcement agency when there is reasonable cause to believe any child with whom the employee comes in contact has suffered abuse, or that any person with whom the employee comes in contact has abused a child.
+Oregon law also requires that all UO employees make a report to the Oregon Department of Human Services or a law enforcement agency when there is reasonable cause to believe any child with whom the employee comes in contact has suffered abuse, or that any person with whom the employee comes in contact has suffered abuse, or that any person with whom the employee comes in contact has abused a child.